 The most instructive case at this moment is Iran, because the gap between the exile infrastructure and its intended function has become impossible to ignore in the days since US and Israeli forces launched strikes that killed Supreme Leader Khamenei.

 Reza Pahlavi, the son of the Shah deposed in 1979, has spent decades positioning himself as the legitimate transitional leader of a post-Islamic Republic Iran.
-He has cultivated relationships with Western governments, appeared before European security conferences, and in 2023 made his first official visit to Israel, where he met with Prime Minister Netanyahu and Likud minister Gila Gamliel.
-By January 2026, as mass protests shook Iran following an economic collapse and currency crisis, he was in direct communication with the Trump administration, meeting secretly with special envoy Steve Witkoff to discuss what a post-regime Iran might look like with Pahlavi in a transitional role.
+He has cultivated relationships with Western governments, appeared before European security conferences, and in 2023 made his first official visit to Israel, where he met with Netanyahu.
+By January 2026, as mass protests shook Iran, he was Pahlavi’s Trump meetings — in direct communication with the Trump administration, meeting secretly with special envoy Steve Witkoff to discuss what a post-regime Iran might look like with Pahlavi in a transitional role.

 When the strikes came on March 1, Pahlavi described them as a “humanitarian intervention” and assured Iranians that his forces were ready.
-He released an updated version of his “Iran Prosperity Project” — a detailed governance plan for the first six months following regime collapse — and appeared on 60 Minutes to explain that he wanted to be a “transitional leader, not the future king or future president.”
+He released an updated governance plan for the first six months following regime collapse and appeared on 60 Minutes to explain that he wanted to be a “transitional leader, not the future king or future president.”
 He expressed public support for the strikes and for the killing of Khamenei.
-He said nothing about the 165 schoolgirls and staff killed in Minab.
+He said nothing about the 165 Minab victims — the schoolgirls and staff killed when U.S.-Israeli strikes hit the town.

-Then Trump was asked about him directly, and said: “He looks like a very nice person, but it would seem to me that somebody from within, maybe, would be more appropriate.”
+Then Trump was asked about him directly, and offered Trump’s dismissal quoted: “He looks like a very nice person, but it would seem to me that somebody from within, maybe, would be more appropriate.”

 What that infrastructure did produce, in concrete and documented terms, is a digital influence operation.
-In October 2025, a joint investigation by Haaretz, TheMarker, and the University of Toronto’s Citizen Lab revealed that Israel had been running a large-scale Persian-language campaign to amplify Pahlavi’s image and promote monarchy restoration using networks of fake accounts, AI-generated content, and deepfake videos.
+In October 2025, a joint investigation by Citizen Lab investigation — Haaretz, TheMarker, and the University of Toronto’s Citizen Lab — revealed that Israel had been running a large-scale Persian-language campaign to amplify Pahlavi’s image and promote monarchy restoration using networks of fake accounts, AI-generated content, and deepfake videos.
 The campaign was funded through a private entity with Israeli government backing, coordinated with Israeli military actions — accounts began posting about the Evin Prison strike before international media had confirmed it — and used native Persian speakers posing as ordinary Iranian citizens to spread content across X and Instagram.
-One AI-generated video depicting Netanyahu, Gamliel, and Pahlavi walking through “Free Tehran” received millions of views before being identified as fabricated.

-Citizen Lab researcher Alberto Fittarelli noted that while autocracies routinely deploy such tactics, democratic governments should refrain from them — a point the Israeli government declined to comment on.
+Citizen Lab researcher Alberto Fittarelli noted that Fittarelli’s documented assessment was clear: while autocracies routinely deploy such tactics, democratic governments should refrain from them — a point the Israeli government declined to comment on.
 Raz Zimmt, a researcher at the Tel Aviv-based Institute for National Security Studies, observed that the entire operation “reinforces Ayatollah Khamenei’s narrative that Israel and the US want to turn Iran back into a monarchy and client state.”
 The infrastructure designed to produce a democratic opposition ended up making the Islamic Republic’s argument for it.
+For the specific mechanism by which Netanyahu’s video address on Day 1 functioned as a doctrine, not just propaganda, see the Netanyahu AI Video piece.

 Cuba: The Hardliners and the Deportation Shock

 The contradiction is structural, not accidental.
-The Cuban exile political infrastructure was built to serve American geopolitical interests in the Caribbean — to maintain pressure on a government that defied US power in 1959 and has continued defying it since.
+The Cuban exile political infrastructure was built to serve American geopolitical interests in the Caribbean.
 The welfare of actual Cuban Americans was never the primary variable.
 When those interests conflict, as they do now, the infrastructure holds while the community absorbs the cost.

-The American Conservative, writing in January 2026 from a realist foreign policy perspective, put the strategic incoherence plainly: by activating Title III of the Helms-Burton Act at the urging of hardliners who received campaign donations from claimants seeking expropriated property, Washington created a vacuum that Russia and China moved to fill.
+The American Conservative, from a realist foreign policy perspective, put the strategic incoherence plainly: Title III Helms-Burton activation at the urging of hardliners who received campaign donations from claimants seeking expropriated property created a vacuum that Russia and China moved to fill.
 Moscow offered investment and oil.
 Chinese firms expanded infrastructure and telecommunications contracts.
 The policy designed to strangle Cuban sovereignty produced closer Cuban ties to Washington’s principal strategic competitors.
-The hardliner diaspora network had served its patron state’s domestic electoral interests while damaging its strategic ones — a contradiction the patron state is only beginning to confront.

 China: Taiwan as the New Hong Kong

-The Chinese dissident exile infrastructure built after 1989 — examined in detail in Operation Yellowbird and the Architecture of Western Interference — has undergone a geographic reorganization.
+The Chinese dissident exile infrastructure built after 1989 — examined in detail in Operation Yellowbird analysis — has undergone a geographic reorganization.
 With Hong Kong no longer available as an operational base following the 2020 National Security Law, the network has shifted.
 Taiwan has become the new staging ground.
-How that closure happened — and what the NSL was actually a response to — is documented in The Umbrellas and the Machinery Behind Them and Water Revolution: Hong Kong 2019.
+How that closure happened — and what the NSL was actually a response to — is documented in the Umbrella Movement piece and Hong Kong 2019 piece.

 The US-China confrontation over Taiwan has accelerated dramatically under Trump’s second term.
-In March 2025, Trump announced a $100 billion plan for TSMC to invest in US chipmaking facilities — a deal explicitly framed as reducing American dependence on Taiwan-based manufacturing while deepening strategic ties.
 China’s defense spending has risen to $245 billion, roughly eleven times Taiwan’s military budget, with the PLA making Taiwan contingency preparation a stated top priority.
 The chip supply chain, the exile political network, and the military deterrence posture are now inseparable elements of a single confrontation.

-Beijing’s response — transnational repression, pressure on diaspora members through family members remaining in China, the February 2026 conviction of the father of US-based activist Anna Kwok under the National Security Law for handling funds linked to his daughter’s work — is brutal and well-documented.
+Beijing’s response — transnational repression, pressure on diaspora members through family members remaining in China, the February 2026 Anna Kwok family conviction of the father of US-based activist Anna Kwok under the National Security Law for handling funds linked to his daughter’s work — is brutal and well-documented.
 It is also what a state does when it has concluded, based on direct historical experience, that foreign-backed exile networks are a genuine security threat rather than a purely humanitarian community.
-The same January 2025 public inquiry in Canada that named China “the most active perpetrator of foreign interference targeting Canada’s democratic institutions” documented real interference.
-It said nothing about Operation Yellowbird, the NED, or the covert infrastructure that preceded and provoked the current Chinese security posture.

 The Address Book, Not the Cause